What is Fine-Grained Authorization?

 You can support this logic with Role-Based Access Control (RBAC).
 Assign a user a role that corresponds to one of the three user types, and they get access to that role’s capabilities.

-A document sharing application lets users store files in a folder hierarchy.
+A document storage application lets users store files in a folder hierarchy.

 A user should only have access to files in the same organization they belong to.
 You can support this logic with Relationship-Based Access Control (ReBAC).
 You need to know two relationships: